ianmoran11/tidyABS/README.md

 #> [6] "time-use_gender-indicators.xlsx"
 ```

-Here’s an excel workbook from the Australian Industry publication.
-We
+Here’s the first sheet of an excel workbook from the Australian Industry
-retrieve the path of this file using the `tidyABS_example` function with
+publication.
+We can retrieve the path of this file using the
-our filename as the argument:
+`tidyABS_example` function with our filename as the argument:

 ``` r
 ai_path <- tidyABS_example("australian-industry.xlsx")